layoutBox/StackViewLayout/README.md

 <br/>

 ## Contributing, comments, ideas, suggestions, issues, .... <a name="comments"></a>
-For any **comments**, **ideas**, **suggestions**, simply open an [issue](https://github.com/lucdion/FlexLayout/issues).
+For any **comments**, **ideas**, **suggestions**, simply open an [issue](https://github.com/layoutBox/StackLayout/issues).

 For **issues**, please have a look at [Yoga's issues](https://github.com/facebook/yoga/issues).
 Your issue may have been already reported.
-If not, it may be a FlexLayout issue.
+If not, it may be a StackLayout issue.
 In this case open an issue and we'll let you know if the issue is related to Yoga's implementation.

-If you find FlexLayout interesting, thanks to **Star** it.
+If you find StackLayout interesting, thanks to **Star** it.
 You'll be able to retrieve it easily later.

 If you'd like to contribute, you're welcome!